The Adventurous Lectionary – The Second Sunday in Advent – December 8, 2019

 Little is known about the relationship of Jesus and John the Baptist.
 According to tradition, when Mary the mother of Jesus meets her close relative Elizabeth, John leaps in utero in acknowledgment of the uniqueness of Mary’s son.
 Beyond that, the early life of John, later John the Baptist, like Jesus’ early life, is shrouded in mystery until adulthood.

 As an adult, John comes on the scene as a wild man, proclaiming hard words of transformation and redemption.
 His words appear aimed at individuals, but they have political consequences.
 He comes as a purveyor of bad news first: he doesn’t mince words to the folk, I suspect privileged people who could afford to take a few days off, who come out to hear him preach, some knowing they need transformation, others for the sheer spectacle of it all.
 “You brood of vipers,” he shouts, insulting the erudite and affluent.
 A voice crying in the wilderness, John is a prophet in the tradition of Amos, Hosea, and Micah.
 Transformation requires pruning, and destruction of old ways of life.
 Our souls need purification: we must put off injustice and idolatry and spiritual smugness to experience God’s realm in the now.
 Those who heard his message and sought new life received baptism as a sign of purification and commitment.
 But, the cleansing waters of baptism must be preceded by a change of heart and lifestyle.
 John’s word convicted his listeners and convicts us today.
-We must choose life, John says, economically, politically, relationally, and congregationally.
+We must choose life, John says, economically, politically, relationally, and congregationally.“Align yourself with God’s coming realm,” such was the message of John.
+God will come, the gospel narratives state, manifest in the message, hospitality, and healing practices of Jesus of Nazareth.
+John anticipates Jesus’ ministry not as an abstract figure but Jesus as a spiritual companion, first of John himself, and then all of us.
+The Celts use the term anamcara to describe a deep spiritual relationship of common values and commitments.
+Our anamcara mirrors our deepest self and enables us to embody the glory of God as persons “fully alive.”
+In relationship to our soul companion, or anamcara, we experience the better angels of ourselves and others.
+Jesus is the deepest self of all of us and opening to this self requires that we put Jesus’ way first even in the Christmas season of consumerism and materialism.

 As a preacher, you might take time to put yourself in the shoes of Jesus and John, to experience their intimacy.
 Imagine the relationship of John and Jesus for a moment.
 I believe they were the best of friends who grew into spiritual intimates.
 The narrative evidence suggests that Mary and Elizabeth were also intimates.
 Elizabeth was the first relative to hear of Mary’s unusual pregnancy.
 Perhaps, Mary knew of Elizabeth and Zechariah’s own mystical experiences surrounding John’s birth.
 I suspect these two women were close enough that Mary expected celebration and affirmation rather than judgment when she shared the news of her pregnancy